tduchateau/jekyll-datatables/README.md

 ## How to install

-Just download the `datatables.rb` file and place it in the `_plugins/` inside your Jekyll project directory.
+Just download the `datatables.rb` file and place it in the `_plugins/` directory of your Jekyll project.

 ## Usage